Damage to ligaments and tendons can be very painful and can stop you from being able to get on with your day-to-day life.

-Our solicitors can help you get compensation for your ligament or tendon injury – they’ll make sure you’re covered for the physical pain, emotional trauma and financial impacts.
-To find out whether you could claim, you can get in touch with an advisor on 0800 234 6438 for free.
+An expert injury solicitor can help you get compensation for your ligament or tendon injury – they’ll make sure you’re covered for the physical pain, emotional trauma and financial impacts.
+To find out whether you could claim, you can get in touch with a legal adviser on 0800 234 6438 for free.

 Tendons attach muscles to bone so that they can move.
 Frequent, repetitive movements can cause tendonitis, due to small tears in the tissue from overuse.

 Tendonitis causes pain and swelling of the tendon, and it’s common for it to affect the hands, knees, ankles, elbows, shoulders or biceps.
 All types of tendonitis can make it difficult for you to move around, and can cause a lot of pain.